-We could encounter disruptions or additional costs in receiving and distributing merchandise.
+We could encounter disruptions or additional costs in obtaining and distributing merchandise.

-Our success depends on our ability to transport merchandise from our suppliers to our distribution centers and then ship it to our stores in a timely and cost-effective manner.
+Our success depends on the ability of our vendors to supply merchandise and our ability to transport merchandise to our distribution centers and then ship it to our stores in a timely and cost-effective manner.
 We may not anticipate, respond to or control all of the challenges of operating our receiving and distribution systems.
-Some of the factors that could have an adverse effect on our shipping and receiving systems or costs are:
+Additionally, if a vendor fails to deliver on its commitments, we could experience merchandise shortages that could lead to lost sales.
+Some of the factors that could have an adverse effect on our supply chain systems or costs are: